officelearn/azure-docs.sv-se/articles/container-registry/container-registry-helm-repos.md

 ---
-title: Använda Helm-databaser i Azure Container Registry
+title: Use Helm repositories in Azure Container Registry
-description: Lär dig hur du använder en Helm-lagringsplats med Azure Container Registry för att lagra diagram för dina program
+description: Learn how to use a Helm repository with Azure Container Registry to store charts for your applications
 services: container-registry
 author: dlepow
 manager: gwallace